leepwk/SearchOp/README.md

 The database is designed to persist data; however, in the event of database unavailability, the system has resilience built in.
 While there may be slower response times due to failure in communicating with the database, the application will continue to function.

+Results for a single day are stored in the database, they are overwritten with the most recent results for that day if run multiple times

 ## Main Features

 - Headless browser search scraping